-Should you invest in Dogecoin?
+Should you invest in dogecoin?

 WPTV spoke to Brock Pierce, the chairman of the National Bitcoin Foundation on WPTV's Facebook page on Friday.

-"That just breathes life into this thing.
-Where it's been extraordinary.
+"That just breathes life into this thing, where it's been extraordinary.
 It's worth $70 billion now.
-This Dogecoin is worth more than Ford Motor Company," Pierce said.
+This dogecoin is worth more than Ford Motor Co.," Pierce said.

 There's speculation it could go "to the moon" after his controversial Saturday Night Live appearance this week.